joshuachio/Systolic_Array_Fast_Matrix_Mul/README.md

-# 4x4 Systolic Array Verilog Design
+# Systolic Array

+A 4x4 systolic array designed in Verilog to perform fast matrix multiplication.